hieuk09/rmd/README.md

 ## Features

+- [x] Download songs/playlists from NCT
-- Download songs/playlists from NCT, Mp3 Zing
+- [ ] Download songs/playlist from Zing MP3
-- Read a file to get list of links to download
+- [ ] Read a file to get list of links to download
-- Visual progress bar for download
+- [x] Visual progress bar for download
-- Specify download folder
+- [ ] Specify download folder
+- [ ] Cache data

 ## Contributing